r-grandorder/tri-hermes/en/pages/salem.md

 Then something should remain.
 Even after we defeat it...!

 **Nezha:**
 My own soul.
-Is proof of that! ! !
+Is proof of that!!!

 ---